agkozak/polyglot/README.md

 ## Local and Remote Sessions

-When a session is local, only the username is shown; when it is remove over SSH (or `mosh`), the hostname is shown also:
+When a session is local, only the username is shown; when it is remote over SSH (or `mosh`), the hostname is also shown:

 ![Local and remote sessions](img/local-and-remote-sessions.png)

-## Abbreviated paths
+## Abbreviated Paths

-Polyglot Prompt emulates in all shells the behavior that `bash` uses when `PROMPT_DIRTRIM` is set to `2`; a tilde (`~`) is prepended if the working directory is under the user's home directory, and then if more than two directory elements need two be show, only the last two are displayed, along with an ellipsis, so that
+In all shells, Polyglot Prompt emulates the behavior that `bash` uses when `PROMPT_DIRTRIM` is set to `2`: a tilde (`~`) is prepended if the working directory is under the user's home directory, and then if more than two directory elements need to be shown, only the last two are displayed, along with an ellipsis, so that

     /home/pi/src/neovim/config